yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Indexing the Pins {#indexing}

 Each pin is associated with a host name, protocol (TLS or DTLS) and port number.
+In other words, the pin for port TCP/443 may be different from that for DTLS or from the pin for port TCP/8443.
-The host name MUST be the value sent inside the Server Name Indication (SNI) extension.
+The host name MUST be
+the value sent inside the Server Name Indication (SNI) extension.
 This definition is similar to
 a Web Origin {{RFC6454}}, but does not assume the existence of a URL.